vijayanant/vijayanant.github.io/content/posts/architectural-quantum-modular-deployable-architecture/index.md

 ## Quanta: The Scorecard for Your Architectural Style

+{{< figure
+    src="monolith-comparison.svg"
+    alt="A 3-panel diagram comparing a monolith (one big box), microservices (many small, independent boxes), and a distributed monolith (many small boxes inside one large deployment boundary)." caption="Figure 8: Visualizing the difference between a monolith, microservices, and a distributed monolith."
+>}}

 Many believe a "Microservice" architecture automatically grants independent deployability.
 This is a common and dangerous misconception.
 An architectural style, as explored in ["The Architect's Toolbox"]({{< ref "/posts/from-patterns-to-practice/the-architects-toolbox" >}}), is an *intent*.
 The architectural quantum, however, is the *reality* of your system, serving as the ultimate scorecard for how successfully you've achieved that intent.

 * **The Monolith:** When you choose a monolithic style, you are explicitly choosing to have a **single architectural quantum**.
 The architectural challenge isn't to break it apart, but to maintain high modularity *within* that single deployable unit to prevent it from becoming a "big ball of mud."